nerc-project/nerc-docs/CONTRIBUTING.md

 [GitHub Pull Request](https://help.github.com/articles/about-pull-requests/)
 with a short description of the changes made and the issue or bug number associated with your change.
-For example, you can title an issue like so "WIP: Fixed spelling mistake to resolve #100".
+For example, you can title an issue like so "WIP : Fixed spelling mistake to resolve #100".

 In the description of the pull request, explain the changes that you made, any issues you think exist with the pull request you made, and any questions you